duckdb/duckdb_iceberg/README.md

+Warning: This extension currently builds with a feature branch of DuckDB.
+A PR is being worked on.
+When the PR is merged, this extension will be updated and usable from (nightly) DuckDB releases.

 # DuckDB extension for Apache Iceberg
 **Disclaimer:** This extension is currently in an experimental state.
 Feel free to try it out, but be aware that minimal testing and benchmarking was done.